Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 #
 # The internal IP address of the (existing) firewall running in the firewall VNet.
 # If you are using Azure Firewall, this is your Firewall instance's private IP address.
-# If you are running 3rd party firewall NVAs behind an Azure Internal Load Balancer, this is the Load Balanacer's frontend IP.
+# If you are running 3rd party firewall NVAs behind an Azure Internal Load Balancer, this is the Load Balancer's front-end IP.
 #
 firewallVip="10.57.0.70"
 ```